OV-10 Bronco (Mockup)

 The Air Force retired their last OV-10 in 1991, but the Marines continued to operate theirs until July 1994.
 Foreign governments and other US Government agencies – Bureau of Land Management, Bureau of Alcohol, Tobacco, and Firearms, and the California Department of Forestry and Fire (CDF) – continued to operate OV-10s.

-The Fort Worth Aviation Museum has three OV-10s – this USMC aircraft, a USAF aircraft, and the production mockup.
-This is the full-scale factory mockup of the OV-10A, c/n NAA-001, that was made in Columbus, Ohio.
+The Fort Worth Aviation Museum has three OV-10s.
+This is the original, full-scale factory mockup of the OV-10A, c/n NAA-001, that was made in Columbus, Ohio.
 It was acquired by the museum in 2001 from a collector in California where it was found in pieces.
 The aircraft is made from a mix of materials.
 It has two sets of engine cowlings to support the Garrett and Lycoming engine types, it has a very short, 30-foot wingspan, and the sponsons are parallel to the wing.

 THE original OV-10 concept full scale model.
 Major refresh and body repairs and is scheduled to begin sometime this summer for clean-up and painting.
 Funds pending.